mkmoisen/pychbase/README.md

 ## Installation on a Non-MapR environment

-    Please see the end of the readme
+Please see the end of the readme for Cloudera intallation notes.

 # Run the tests

-The `config.py` file in the `tests` directory has two constants, `ZOOKEEPER` and `TABLE_NAME`, that probably won't work if you run the tests.
+The `config.py` file in the `tests` directory has two constants, `ZOOKEEPER` and `TABLE_NAME`, that probably won't work if you run the tests without modification

 Create a `tests/local_config.py` file like the following: